 Learning Outdoors, Learning from Nature: The SOMA Children’s Arboretum

 Our current project aims to transform the overall schoolyard into a learning center.
 The classroom consists of 40 native trees intended to transform the schoolyard over the coming years into a created version of what the area might have looked like before and soon after settlers arrived: a woodland with a diverse range of landscapes, some parts fairly open and others resembling a forest.

 The centerpiece is our Outdoor Classroom.

 The Habitat Garden was renewed in two sections.
 The open section of the habitat garden, inside the track, has been modified to include trees and low-growing plants so it remains safe for use by kids at all ages and at all times, and is easy to maintain in the future.
 The wild section of the Habitat Garden will be arranged along the fence line.
 Both sections will attract and serve as a refuge for birds and small animals.

-The trees selected for the classroom and habitat garden, together with the trees planted along the fence line and surrounding the play equipment, are designed to form a Native Woodland Arboretum.
+The trees selected for the classroom and habitat garden, together with the trees planted along the fence line and surrounding the play equipment, are designed to form an Arboretum.
 A “Nature Story Trail” will tell the story of the importance of each tree species to our environment as well as its part and importance in the history of our country.
 In addition, we are also planning to re-install existing outdoor benches on the slope next to the old playground equipment to form an amphitheater.